 flutter doctor

-- Install Xcode from the Mac App Store
+Install Xcode from the Mac App Store.

-- Open Xcode and accept the license agreement
+Open Xcode and accept the license agreement.

-- Install the iOS simulator:
+Launch the iOS simulator:

 open -a Simulator

-- Download and install Android Studio from developer.android.com/studio
+Download and install Android Studio.

-- Accept Android SDK licenses:
+Accept SDK licenses:

-flutter doctor --android-licenses
+flutter doctor --android-licenses -

-- Create an Android Virtual Device (AVD):
+Create an Android Virtual Device:

-- Name your AVD and click "Finish"
+- Name and finish setup.

-Creating Your First Flutter App: Flutter Project Setup
+Creating and Exploring Your First Flutter App

 flutter create my_first_flutter_app